BZoennchen/Pages/_drafts/Information.md

 Rather that they shape our experience and are essential to be a singularity.

 Because *systems of control* act against many of our impulses, I find it extremely necessary to think deeply about these systems such that, ultimately, we do not lose control over the thing that controls us.
-Therefore, we should care about *information* because it is the material these systems process.
+Therefore, we should care about *information* because it is the material these systems process..

 ## A Mathematical Theory of Information